swiftyfinch/Rugby/Docs/README.md

 SUBCOMMANDS:
   plans (default)    • Run selected plan from .rugby/plans.yml
-                       or use cache command if file not found. cache              • Convert remote pods to prebuilt dependencies.
+                       or use cache command if file not found. cache              • Convert pods to prebuilt dependencies.
                        Call it after each pod install. focus              • Keep only selected targets and all their dependencies. drop               • Remove any targets by RegEx.